lerna/lerna/README.md

 - `version`: the current version of the repository.
 - `publishConfig.ignore`: an array of globs that won't be included in `lerna updated/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
 - `linkedFiles.prefix`: a prefix added to linked dependency files.
+- `packages`: Array of globs to use as package locations.

 ### Common `devDependencies`